Cethan Carter: Professional career

+Pre-draft

-Carter was rated the 16th best tight end in the 2017 NFL Draft by NFLDraftScout.com.
+Carter was rated the 16th best tight end in the 2017 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com predicted that he would go undrafted and sign as a priority free agent, stating that Carter "lacks the size and ability to sustain at the point of attack to handle in-line blocking duties on the next level" and that "He may not have the hands or route separation to handle pass-catching duties on the next level and he has played sparingly on special teams.
 To carve out a spot on a roster, Carter will have to prove that he can do one of those things well."

 Cincinnati Bengals

 After going undrafted, Carter signed with the Cincinnati Bengals on May 5, 2017.

 On September 1, 2018, Carter was placed on injured reserve with a shoulder injury.

 On December 15, 2019, Carter scored his first NFL touchdown in Week 15 against the New England Patriots.
 He finished the season with two receptions for 13 yards.
-He was a core special teams player for the Cincinnati Bengals, as he racked up 16 special teams tackles.
+He was a core special teams player for the Bengals, as he racked up 16 special teams tackles.

 Carter re-signed on a one-year restricted free agent contract with the Bengals on April 17, 2020.